 “For the sole true end of education is simply this: to teach men how to learn for themselves; and whatever instruction fails to do this is effort spent in vain.”

 What is Classical Education?

 “Classical education” refers generally to a philosophy of education that aims to train students to think well and express themselves powerfully and persuasively.
 For more than 2000 years, the men and women with the deepest, most enduring impact on our culture were classically educated.
-Alexander the Great, Caesar Augustus, the Apostle Paul, the early church fathers, those who led the development of the modern university, the Reformers, Queen Elizabeth I, William Shakespeare, Isaac Newton, the Founding Fathers of our political system, William Wilberforce, Emily Dickinson, Susan B. Anthony, W. E. B. DuBois, Marie Curie — classical education equipped people to understand the challenges of their time and address them with creativity, innovation, and wisdom.
+Alexander the Great, Caesar Augustus, the Apostle Paul, the early church fathers, those who led the development of the modern university, the Reformers, Queen Elizabeth I, William Shakespeare, Isaac Newton, the Founding Fathers of our political system, William Wilberforce, Emily Dickinson, Susan B. Anthony, Fredrick Douglas, Marie Curie — classical education has historically equipped people to understand the challenges of their time and address them with creativity, innovation, and wisdom.

 In the vocabulary of classical education, the philosophy is based on the three components of Grammar (factual knowledge), Logic (analytical understanding), and Rhetoric (creative expression).
 In the early years of life, children are perfectly suited to soak up facts about the world.
 As they grow, they become more developmentally equipped for critical thinking.
 And in the teenage years they’re ready to express their learning in powerful ways.
 What’s more, every subject of study has its own essential fact base, the rules and principles that make it work, and a host of opportunities for creative, real life application.
 The classical approach intentionally focuses learning around these three basic components equipping students with the tools to become life-long learners and problem-solvers.